 This begs the question, what exactly is missing from the installed software view and more importantly why?

-Trust in the data is crucial when creating reports and since there is no definitive reason to explain the missing data, how can you trust any of the data from AI?
+Trust in the data is crucial when creating reports and since there is no definitive reason to explain the missing data, how can you trust any of the data from Asset Intelligence?

 Now let’s turn around the query and find all ARP display names not within installed software.
 Here’s the query for that:

 Notice that when I run the query above there are no results.
-This means that every single AI software title is listed within the ARP data.
+This means that every single Asset Intelligence software title is listed within the ARP data.

 Here’s another tip: